Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Conclusion

 \section{Conclusion}

 Our work suggests that reliable LLM theorem proving may not require massive parallelism and thinking budgets.
 Our efficient inference pipeline enables off-the-shelf models to reach similar performance at a fraction of the cost of comparable published methods.
 Central to our contribution is the identification of \emph{Cognitive Plateaus} and \emph{Cognitive Wells} wherein pipelines can become trapped in apparently plausible but ultimately incorrect reasoning paths that fool their own internal verifiers.
 We suspect such failure modes are deep-rooted in current solver/grader pipelines, and may extend to broader AI-for-Science systems.
 This phenomenon requires careful attention, and further exploration is left for future work, as is better grader evaluation.

-Unlike previous systems that rely on massive parallelism and iterative refinement, our more compact pipeline circumvents these failure modes using strategies like conjecture extraction and then simultaneously trying to prove/refute them.
-This achieves contextual detachment where uncertainties and load-bearing parts in the failed proof can be dynamically separated and proved on an as-needed basis.

-We validated our pipeline on the recently released suite of Proof-Bench evaluations.
-On IMO Proof Bench-Advanced we scored (at the time of the experiments) ahead of all competing methods, both released and unreleased, with performance verified by expert graders.
+We validate our pipeline on the recently released suite of Proof-Bench evaluations.
+On IMO Proof Bench-Advanced we scored (at the time of the experiments) ahead of all but one competing methods, both released and unreleased, with performance verified by expert graders.
 Additionally, we probe the role of graders as standalone scorers versus feedback providers and analyze where the two roles may not align.

-Our dialectic-based prompt-engineering warrants further study.
-We found it effective for setting up a multi-step inference process that required subtle tweaks (e.g., tweaking grader strictness, specifying how to flag ``implicit conjecture'' or ``slip'') and the design generalized as-is to the held-out PB-Adv.
-Such prompt engineering may become less relevant for proof-based math given the increased focus on this vertical by frontier labs.
-However, it may remain relevant (especially for low-resource projects) for the long tail of other types of specialized reasoning --e.g., legal/medical/financial--requiring subtle self-questioning, and for which there is insufficient training data.